 And so I was holding him upright while he just figured this all out.
 And so the approach here was, what do you need at this point?
 Why did you wake up?
 And then what can I do to address that?
 And so once it was maybe 20 minutes later, or so the Tylenol had kicked in, you know, so he was already starting to kind of cool down.
 He had drank some water, so he wasn’t as parched and I’d been holding him upright.
 And so he was nice and calm.
 And so then I did exactly what I did at bedtime, where I placed him back into the crib.
 And then I wanted to see, how does he do?
 Is he okay?
 Because I’ll tell you, it turns out he put himself right back to sleep.
 No problem.
 Would I have responded if he started to cry?
 Of course, because he’s sick.

 You know?
-So that’s what I mean, where I say get to half-truth and that the rules obviously change when you have a baby that’s sick.
+So that’s what I mean, where I say get to half-truth and that the rules obviously change when you have a baby that’s sick and sleeping all day.
 But what I’m telling you to do is don’t automatically assume that you have to go back to square one because there’s a good chance that you won’t now he did do literally the exact same two more times, you know, where did I give him more Tylenol?
 Now I wouldn’t have given him more Tylenol at that point.
 The second time that he woke up, but you know, he needed some water.
 He needed a diaper change.
 He needed me to hold him, calm him down.
 He went back into the crib, put himself back to sleep and everything continued.
 And so I’ll tell you what was so advantageous about using this type of approach.
 It meant that the next day I got him on the steroids.

 And so it addressed the underlying root of the problem here, you know, which was the croup and the, the impact that it was having on his breathing canal in his lungs.
 And so that night, when he was finally able to breathe properly and he was better, he went right back to sleeping like a champ.
 In fact, he still wasn’t a hundred percent himself, but he literally spent the next 24 hours sleeping almost.
 Non-stop where, you know, that night he slept like 12 and a half or 13 hours, which, you know, he had never done woke up.
 I think he took down a bit of a bottle.
 I think an hour later he was exhausted, went back to sleep for another, I don’t know, three hours.
 And that’s literally what the day looked like.
 And then the following day, he was almost pretty much back to normal, but from a sleep standpoint, the most awesome part of this whole approach is that I didn’t have to introduce sleep crutches to help him stay asleep because he wasn’t necessary.